-Kimberly is a mother of five.
+Kimberly is a mother of six.
 Her third child Wilder was unexpectedly stillborn at 40w5d in September 2017.
 The loss of Wilder has made a lasting impact on Kimberly and her family.
 Kimberly hopes to keep Wilder's memory alive by raising awareness about pregnancy and infant loss, as well as supporting other families facing infant loss.

 While expecting her third child, Laura learned that her son, James, had died in utero at 19 weeks due to unexplained causes.
 James was intensely loved by Laura and her family and is deeply missed and remembered.
 James was followed by Estelle (died at 7 weeks in utero) and Nova (died at 11 weeks in utero due to Trisomy 21).
 Laura’s heart and life have been profoundly impacted by these precious little people.
 She is joining Butterfly Run Vancouver in memory of James, Estelle, and Nova and to offer support to people experiencing pregnancy loss.